jasper-zheng/PyAudible/documents/EvaluationResult.md

 *Table 1.1.1: Recorded data for Test1.1*

 The testing results were recored in **Table 1.1.1** and **Table 1.2.1**, relevant data was calculated. **Figure 1.1.1** shows significant increase in reliability with respect to the noise resistance mechanism, and a modest decrease when raised the activation sensitivity from medium to high.
 However in **Figure 1.1.2**, it is shown that when the activation sensitivity was low, 75% of failed transmission were prevented in respect of the SNR check, whereas when the activation sensitivity was high, a majority of failed transmission were prevented by the error detecting code.
+Overall, the system can achieve approximately 90% reliability in a continuous disruptive noise condition.

 <img src="https://github.com/jasper-zheng/PyAudible/blob/main/tests/Figures/F_1.1.1.png?raw=true" width="400">